-Following Joanne's appointment, and with regard to the increased size of the Board and the Company's life cycle as well as the provisions in the AIC Code, the Board determined to:
+The Board reported in the Company's 2020 Annual Report and Audited Financial Statements that Joanne Lake was appointed as a Director of the Company with effect from 1 January 2021, to bring further skills and experience to the Board.
+Following Joanne's appointment, and with regard to the increased size of the Board and the Company's life cycle as well as the provisions in the AIC Code, the Board confirmed the following changes:

-- appoint Jim Coyle as Senior Independent Director with effect from 1 March 2021; - split the functions of the Audit and Risk Committee into two separate committees, an Audit Committee and a Risk Committee; and to split the functions of the Remuneration and Nomination Committee into two separate committees, a Remuneration Committee and Nomination Committee. - appoint Joanne Lake as Chairman of the Remuneration Committee, with Robert Sharpe remaining as a member of the committee;
+- Jim Coyle was appointed as Senior Independent Director with effect from 1 March 2021; - The functions of the Audit and Risk Committee were split into two separate committees, an Audit Committee and a Risk Committee; and the functions of the Remuneration and Nomination Committee were split into two separate committees, a Remuneration Committee and Nomination Committee.
+These changes became effective 1 March 2021; - Joanne Lake was appointed Chairman of the Remuneration Committee with effect from 1 March 2021, with Robert Sharpe remaining as a member of the committee; - Richard Rowney was appointed Chairman of the Risk Committee with effect from 1 March 2021; and - Robert Sharpe, as Chairman of the Company, stepped down as a member of the Audit Committee and the Risk Committee, as recommended by the AIC Code, with effect from 8 September 2021.

-The Board is of the view that, following these changes, the Company now complies with the relevant provisions of the AIC Code in respect of the SID position and constitution and membership of the Remuneration Committee and Nomination Committee.
+The Board is of the view that, following these changes, the Company now complies with the relevant provisions of the AIC Code in respect of the SID position and constitution and membership of the Audit Committee, Risk Committee, Remuneration Committee and Nomination Committee.

-The Board and committee structure and membership during the year under review was:
+The Board and committee structure and membership is therefore as follows: